zml2008/confabricate/README.md

 It is recommended to use this project in jar-in-jar packaging

-Confabricate is on jCenter, and Configurate is on the Sponge repository, so we need to declare both at the moment:
+Releases of Confabricate are on jCenter, and Configurate is on the Sponge repository, so we need to declare both at the moment.
+Snapshots are published on the PermissionsEx repository.

 ```kotlin